ImLusca/ImLusca/README.md

 # Hello there!
 I'm Lucas 👋
 I'm an undergraduated computer science student and a c# passionate. <br>
-Unfortunately, all my c# repos are private(company requirements), but you can see the final results at :<br>
+Unfortunately, most of mine c# repos are private(company requirements), but you can see the final results at :<br>
 👀 ck-office: <a href="www.ck-office.com.br"> ck-office.com.br</a> <br>

 🚗 eparkmobile:  soon this one gonna be available at Google Play Store and Apple Store.<br>

-📷 camera-project(this one not even have a name yet) : not so soon gonna be available at Google Play Store, Apple Store and will have its own website also :)<br>
+🦘 Rede Canguru: A Startup project for child care and accompaniment.
+Soon gonna be available at Google Play Store, Apple Store and will have its own website also :)<br>

 ## Some stats and tecnologies:
  <div >